(Revised January 31, 2023)

 (5) Budgeting and funding.
 Include specific references to budget line items and program elements, where applicable, estimated production unit cost, and the total cost for remaining production.

 (6) Product or service descriptions.
-For development acquisitions, describe the market research undertaken to identify commercial items, commercial items with modifications, or nondevelopmental items (see FAR Part 10) that could satisfy the acquisition objectives.
+For development acquisitions, describe the market research undertaken to identify commercial products or commercial services, commercial products or commercial services with modifications, or nondevelopmental items other than commercial products (see FAR part 10) that could satisfy the acquisition objectives.

 (iii) For all acquisitions, see Subpart 227.71 regarding technical data and associated license rights, and Subpart 227.72 regarding computer software and associated license rights.
 For acquisitions involving major weapon systems and subsystems of major weapon systems, see the additional requirements at DFARS 207.106(S-70).